LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetPrivacyPolicyHistoryByAccessToken-get-">Auth Privacy Policy History By Access Token (GET)</h4>
  This API will return all the accepted privacy policies for the user by providing the access token of that user.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/privacy-policy-history-by-access-token/)

 ```java

 String accessToken = "<accessToken>"; //Required